Henry M. Jackson: Death

-On the evening of September 1, 1983, Jackson suffered a heart attack at his home in Everett, and was pronounced dead at nearby Providence Hospital at the age of 71.
+On the evening of September 1, 1983, Jackson suffered an aortic dissection at his home in Everett, and was pronounced dead at nearby Providence Hospital at the age of 71.
 His death came suddenly, occurring hours after he had given a news conference condemning the Soviet attack on Korean Air Lines Flight 007.

 Jackson's death was greatly mourned.
 New York Senator Daniel Patrick Moynihan stated that "Henry Jackson is proof of the old belief in the Judaic tradition that at any moment in history goodness in the world is preserved by the deeds of 36 just men who do not know that this is the role the Lord has given them.
 Henry Jackson was one of those men."
 Jackson is buried in Evergreen Cemetery in Everett.

 Personal life

 In 1961, Jackson, called by Time the Senate's "most eligible bachelor", married Helen Hardin, a 28-year-old Senate receptionist who was 20 years his junior.
 Jackson did not move out of his childhood home, where he lived with his unmarried sisters for several years.
 The Jacksons had two children: Anna Marie Laurence and Peter Jackson.
 Peter went on to serve as a speechwriter for Governor Christine Gregoire and to lead the effort to found the Center for Human Rights at the University of Washington, which now has a scholarship in his name.